Healing with Myofascial Release: What to Expect

 - Your body is shedding compensation patterns and returning to alignment.

 ✨ This is sacred work.
-And you’re on the journey.
+And you’re on a healing journey.

 Healing Isn’t Linear